Our Collection (includes Libby and Zip Books)

 We are accepting donations for the Tool Lending Library.
-Please see the attached for a list of items we are looking for.
+Please see the attached list of items we are looking for.

 State Park Passes

-California State Parks and the California State Library is excited to announce an additional opportunity to advance safe and equitable outdoor access to all Californians.
+California State Parks and the California State Library are excited to announce an additional opportunity to advance safe and equitable outdoor access to all Californians.
 You will now be able to check out a CA State Library Parks Pass at your local Library Branch!
-The new pass will allow free vehicle day use entry at more than 200 participating state park units.
+The new pass will allow free vehicle day-use entry at more than 200 participating state park units.

-Library-card holders will be able to check out the pass for two weeks, then return the pass to the library for others to use.
-The pass is valid for entry of one passenger vehicle with capacity of nine people or less or one highway licensed motorcycle at participating state park units.
+Library cardholders will be able to check out the pass for two weeks, then return the pass to the library for others to use.
+The pass is valid for entry of one passenger vehicle with a capacity of nine people or less or one highway-licensed motorcycle at participating state park units.
 The pass is not renewable, but passes can be put on hold and there are no fines associated with the pass.
 Click here to see if the pass is available or to put it on hold.

 You may also be interested in two other CA State Library programs - the California State Park Adventure Pass program provides free day-use passes for fourth graders and their families, and the Golden Bear Pass Program lets families who receive CalWORKs get a free annual, vehicle day-use pass valid at 200+ state parks.

 Check out the PORTS Home Learning Programs from home too!
-These are free, live public broadcasts that empower students, teachers, and families to explore California State Parks from wherever you are.
+These are free, live public broadcasts that empower students, teachers, and families to explore California State Parks from wherever they are.